 Photo by Stephen Szurlej

 Royal St. George's, in dunes along the English Channel, is what writer Adam Lawrence calls the ideal mix of championship golf and gentle quirks.
 Its quirks include a duo of massive bunkers that howl at tee shots on the par-5 fourth.
 Once as tall as a six story building, they've eroded over the years, and have been stabilized the past 20 years by the addition of 93 railroad ties along their top edges.
 A longtime member of the Open rota, Royal St. George's was the site of Darren Clarke's surprise victory in 2011 and Collin Morikawa’s victory in 2021.

 Jeju Island, South Korea

 David Dale, Ron Fream (2001); David Dale, Steve Wenzloff (2016)

 7,196 yards, par 72

 Our Korean affiliates call The Club at Nine Bridges the Taj Mahal of Golf.
 After all, architects Ronald Fream and David Dale spent an estimated $40 million in the early 2000s creating it.
 (The entire project, including land, clubhouse, condos and spa, cost $100 million.)
 The site was volcanic rock, capped with 150,000 cubic yards of sand as a base for bent-grass fairways and greens.
 The site had natural streams edged with massive Japanese Maples and 20-foot-tall Korean Azaleas, but they also transplanted 300 mature evergreens like Kryptomeria and cedars for additional color.
-With lakes connected by cascading weirs and a par-5 18th finishing on an island green, the course hosted the 2017 CJ Cup @ Nine Bridges, the first official American PGA Tour event held in Korea.
+With lakes connected by cascading weirs and a par-5 18th finishing on an island green, the course hosts the CJ Cup @ Nine Bridges, the first official PGA Tour event in Korea, from 2017 to 2019.

 6,849 yards, par 72